songkwwwwwww/log-viewer/README.md

 uv run log-viewer-replay --map path/to/map.xodr --log path/to/log.jsonl
 ```

-This command parses the map, loads all frames from the log, and sends them to the Rerun viewer for timeline-based inspection
+This command parses the map, loads all frames from the log, and sends them to the Rerun viewer for timeline-based inspection.

 ---